 Catholic Recipe: Polenta

-The late Pope John XXIII was deeply loved and venerated by every Catholic, and because of his unique qualities of soul, he was also loved by men of good will everywhere, whatever race or creed.
+Pope Saint John XXIII was deeply loved and venerated by every Catholic, and because of his unique qualities of soul, he was also loved by men of good will everywhere, whatever race or creed.
 His love for all mankind, his fervent work for religious amity and world peace, and his warm humanity made his loss a great grief in every corner of the globe.

 Before his death, Vatican sources sent us one of Pope John's favorite recipes for inclusion in this book.
 This dish, Polenta, is popular in the little village of Bergamo, where Pope John was born, and he never lost his taste for it.
 Polenta can be eaten by itself on a meatless day or served with meat on other occasions.